Record

 Date[Early 20th century]-2016

-Margaret Fleming Roberts was the daughter of Rev David Brodie, CMS missionary to North West India and Margaret Johnson.
+Margaret Fleming Roberts was the daughter of Rev David Brodie, CMS missionary to Northwest India, and Margaret Johnson.

-ArrangementThis collection forms part of the Church Missionary Society Unofficial Papers.
-It is arranged into a single series: Family Papers
+ArrangementThis collection forms part of the Church Mission Society Unofficial Papers.
+It is arranged into a single series.

 LanguageEnglish

 Finding AidsA catalogue of this collection (forming part of the wider CMS/ACC unofficial papers catalogue) is available on the online archive catalogue.
 Click on the Finding Number to display the summary contents list of the catalogue and to view the full catalogue.
-A paper copy of this catalogue is also available for consultation at Special Collections.

-Creator NameRoberts, Gertrude May, b 1905, nee Sawyer, missionary and nurse
+Creator NameRoberts, Gertrude May, b 1905, née Sawyer, missionary and nurse

 (Joseph) Varley Roberts, 1885-1988, principal, General Post Office

-Margaret Fleming Roberts, 1869-1942, nee Brodie
+Margaret Fleming Roberts, 1869-1942, née Brodie

 (Joseph) Varley Roberts, the son of a private hand weaver, was born 20 December 1885, in Farsley, Leeds.
 After leaving school aged 14 years, he started a long and successful career with the Post Office, highlights of which included serving as Secretary to the Advisory Committee on Television which met in 1935 to consider the advent of television broadcasting.
 He retired from the post of principal of the GPO in London in 1949.
-In 1920, he moved to Loughton in Essex with his first wife, Margaret Fleming Roberts.
-Whilst in Loughton he served over 50 years as Superintendent of the Sunday School.
-His roles with CMS included serving as a member of the Africa Committee and, after retiring from the Post Office, working in Nigeria as CMS mission secretary for Northern Nigeria Mission 1953-1954.
+In 1920, he moved to Essex with his first wife, Margaret Fleming Roberts.
+Whilst in Essex he served over 50 years as Superintendent of Loughton Sunday School.
+His roles with CMS included serving as a member of the Africa Committee (London) and, after retiring from the Post Office, working in Nigeria as CMS mission secretary for Northern Nigeria Mission 1953-1954.
 He was also Honorary Secretary of the Hausa Band 1933-September 1985.
 He was awarded the Military Cross for his services as Signals Officer with the 18th Corps in the First World War serving at Gallipoli and on the Western Front and he worked in the communications department of the (General) Post Office in World War Two.
 He died in 1988, aged 102 years.

-Margaret, Gertrude and (Joseph) Varley Roberts were active in fundraising for the Medical and Leprosy Mission in Zaria, Northern Nigeria and welcomed missionaries serving in Nigeria, and Hausa and Nigerian Christians to the family home in Loughton.
+Margaret, Gertrude and (Joseph) Varley Roberts were active in fundraising for the Medical and Leprosy Mission in Zaria, Northern Nigeria and welcomed missionaries serving in Nigeria, and Hausa and Nigerian Christians to the family home in England.

-Sources: the records; personal communication with the donor; "Personalities of the Week."
+Sources: the records; information supplied by the donor; 'Personalities of the Week.'
 Illustrated London News [London, England] 16 Feb.
 1935: 255.
 Illustrated London News.
 Web.
-24 June 2016
+24 June 2016.

-AcquisitionPresented by Wendy Scott (nee Sharp), 16 June 2016.
+AcquisitionPresented 16 June 2016.